Odyseus/CinnamonTools/docs/_sources/includes/01-usage.rst.txt

 - ``-o <dir>`` or ``--output=<dir>``: See :ref:`build command options <build-command-options-reference>`.
 - ``-n`` or ``--no-confirmation``: See :ref:`build command options <build-command-options-reference>`.

+.. _how-to-build-xlets-reference:

 **app.py build** command
 ------------------------

 This command is used to build all or specifics xlets.
+All xlets found in Cinnamon Tools' repository aren't directly usable, they need to be *built*. *Building* an xlet just means that the *raw xlet* (as found in the repository) will be copied into another location (chosen when performing the building) and a string substitution will be done that will apply a generated UUID (xlet_name@custom_domain_name) to all files (files content and file names).
+It will also compile the ``gsettings`` files (if an xlet contains such files) and copy files common to all xlets (LICENSE.md, localizations installer script, etc.).

 .. _build-command-options-reference: